 15.5 If a referee or one of his assistants is prevented from carrying out his duties before or during a match as a result of injury, indispositions, etc., he shall be replaced by the fourth official, where appointed, or by another person selected by the Referee Committee.

-15.8 No referee, the assistant referee, or fourth official shall give neither pre nor post match interviews or media reports on any matters surrounding ABFA competitions.
+15.8 No referee, assistant referee or fourth official shall give neither pre nor post match interviews or media reports on any matters surrounding ABFA competitions.

 Article 16.0 – MATCH OFFICIALS

-16.1 The ABFA will seek to engage non-paid Match Commissioners and General Coordinators at every Premier Division Game and those First and Second Division Games that are played at fenced grounds.
+16.1 The ABFA will seek to engage Match Coordinators and Match Commissioners at every Premier Division Game and those First and Second Division Games that are played at fenced grounds.

-16.4 The Match Commissioner will perform in conjunction with the General Coordinator and Referees (as laid out in the FIFA guideline for Match Officials) and the Team’s management for the smooth running of the game’s proceedings including punctuality in accordance with the match Count Down.
+16.6 The Match Commissioner will perform in conjunction with the Match Coordinator and Referees (as laid out in the FIFA guideline for Match Officials) and the Team’s management for the smooth running of the game’s proceedings including punctuality in accordance with the match Count Down.

-16.5 The Match Commissioner will conduct verification of all Players and Team officials ID, Inspect the stadium and conduct the official briefing to teams alongside the General Coordinator and Fourth Official.
+16.7 The Match Coordinator will conduct verification of all Players and Team officials ID, Inspect the stadium and conduct official briefing to teams alongside the Fourth Official.

-16.6 The overall image of the Game will be the responsibility of the General Coordinator.
+16.8 The overall image of the Game will be the responsibility of the Match Coordinator.

-16.8 The Match Commissioner will make an official report to the ABFA, within 12 hours after the game, on all aspects of the game using the official report format.
-In this connection, the Match Commissioner will coordinate the information and verify the statistics with the referee or his designate.
+16.10 The Match Commissioner will make an official report to the ABFA, within 12 hours after the game, on all aspects of the game using the official report format.
+In this connection the Match Commissioner will coordinate the information and verify the statistics with the referee or his designate.

 Champion $ 10,000.00